Mitshah2406/PICT_CODESIMULATORS/README.md

 This module is designed to detect any individual littering on the streets using CCTV footage.
 For demonstration purposes, we have created a sample dataset and operated it.
 When a person is observed littering, the model promptly detects the act, identifies the individual, and sends them a WhatsApp notification informing them that they have been caught littering and are being fined X amount.

+Additionally, we utilized a YOLOv8 model trained on the Taco Trash dataset, which enables the detection of the specific type of litter.
+We intend to impose fines on individuals based on the type of litter discarded.
+For instance, if a cigarette butt is thrown, the user will receive a fine of 10k,etc

 Demonstration Link: https://youtu.be/bjuEkIFkxkw